 A secured loan is connected to a piece of collateral (i.e. your car or home).
 A secured debt simply means that in the event of a default, the lender can use the asset to repay the funds it has advanced the borrower.
 Common types of secured financing are mortgages and auto loans.
 Typically secured financing is easier to obtain, since there is a lower risk for the lender.
 Secured loans offer the advantages of lower interest rates, larger loan amounts, or more flexibility in payment terms.

-An unsecured loan is not protected by collateral.
-The lender can’t automatically take your property if you default on the loan.
-Lenders issue funds based solely on the borrower’s credit score and their promise to repay.
-The most common types of unsecured loans are credit cards, student loans, and personal loans.
+An unsecured loan is not connected to collateral.
+If you default on the loan, the lender can take other actions such as hiring a collection agency, placing a lien on your property or taking you to court.
+Funds are issued solely on the borrower’s credit score and their promise to repay.
+Unsecured loans include credit cards, student loans and personal loans.

 Things to Consider When Financing Your Surrogacy Journey

 Surrogacy can be a stressful financial journey if the Intended Parents do not understand the costs before starting.
 The first thing you should know, is that your surrogacy journey will most likely exceed $100,000.
 Multiple factors can influence the cost of surrogacy.
 When you start to look at surrogacy as an option, the following factors should be considered:

 How much is the whole process going to cost?

 Before determining financing, it is important to know approximately how much the journey will cost.
 Each journey is unique, and costs will vary depending on the circumstances.
 Costs may include medications and procedures, IVF for the surrogate, and the surrogate’s compensation.
 To understand the process a little more and have a clear idea of what your journey will cost, Physician’s Surrogacy offers a complimentary consultation.

 What are the options for financing surrogacy?

 There are more surrogacy financing options than many people realize.
 Surrogacy options for financing that Intended Parents regularly use include: